In the following test cases a 200px wide box contains a child of varying widths (the last one wider than the parent.)

 300

 2. The child has float:right.
-When there is overflow (last case) the overflow is on the left side in Gecko and Opera 9.5 (not lower), on the right in Safari, IE7.
-According to CSS 2.1 9.5.1, rule 1: the right outer edge of the float may not be to the right of the right edge of its containing block, so the overflow should be on the left side of the container(?).
+According to CSS 2.1 9.5.1, rule 1: the right outer edge of the float may not be to the right of the right edge of its containing block, so the overflow should be on the left side of the container.
+Gecko, Opera 9.5+ (not lower), Safari 4+ (not lower), IE8 agree.
+In IE7 the overflow is in the opposite (right) direction.
 In the added fourth case the float has a negative margin-left (-200px), with this all browsers agree on letting it overflow on the left side.

 100